 - Vanillaroma - A dash of vanilla adds a deepness to the flavors that I swear makes the Meringue Buttercream Filling taste exactly like a lightly toasted marshmallow.

 Nothing coats quite like a smooth and creamy stream of ganache.
 The original cupcake icing just tastes like straight sugar, with a smooth and satiny finish.
-Instead of focusing on the sweetness, I took things a step further to amp up the creamsicle flavors.
-Therefore, I added orange extract to and turned up the volume on the orange color for a sunnier effect.
+Instead of focusing on the sweetness, I wanted to take things a step further to amp up the creamsicle flavors.
+So, I added orange extract and turned up the volume on the orange color for a sunnier effect.

 - Smooth As Satin - Ganache is one of the easiest tricks in the book.
 All it takes is some chopped up chocolate and a splash of hot and heavy cream.
 Whisk it together and you get a satiny smooth finish.